aniemerg/yieldtoken/README.md

+**This Software is archived and no longer maintained.
+For those interested in the Yield Protocol, please see: https://github.com/yieldprotocol **

 # YieldToken

 YieldToken is an implementation of zero-coupon Dai bonds.
 It is inspired by the paper ["The Yield Protocol: On-Chain Lending With